 Energy conservation potential is developed in the context of each utility resource plan.
 Conservation is chosen when it provides the least-cost resource.
-The social cost of carbon has recently been added as a consideration during this planning, increasing the value of conservation compared with alternate approaches, which can result in continued greenhouse gas emissions.

-The existing framework may lead to increased utility participation in conservation acquisition, although these impacts will not be uniform across all utility service territories or across all buildings in the state.
+The social cost of carbon has recently been added as a consideration during this planning increasing the value of conservation compared with alternate approaches resulting in continued greenhouse gas emissions.
+This may lead to increased utility participation in conservation acquisition, although these impacts will not be uniform across all utility service territories or across all buildings in the state.
 Utility planning and efficiency efforts also need to be structured to achieve building performance energy utilization targets and greenhouse gas emissions limits.